jmcook1186/biodisort/biodisort/docs/irradiance.md

-# Irradiance in DISORT
+# Irradiance in bioDISORT
-# DISORT Surface Irradiance Calculation

 DISORT (Discrete Ordinates Radiative Transfer) is a powerful model used to solve the radiative transfer equation in plane-parallel media, such as the Earth's atmosphere.
 One of the key outputs of DISORT is the surface irradiance, which is the amount of radiation reaching the Earth's surface.
-This documentation summarizes how DISORT handles surface irradiance, including the roles of `FBEAM` and `FISOT`, and provides a detailed explanation of isotropic irradiance.
+However, `biodisort` is primarily concerned with the radiative transfer in a column of ice sitting at the bottom of the atmosphere.
+This means we do not want all the calculations to begin with the solar constant - we want our unattenuated irradiance to be the bottom of atmosphere, or surface, irradiance.
+Therefore, we have to do a little adjusting of DISORT's config.
+We use the database of at-surface irradiance intensities from the `biosnicar` model (which themselves were precalculated using vanilla DISORT).
+We can prescribe a broad region (mid-latitude, polar) and season (summer, winter) and a solar zenith angle and then look up spectral at-surface irradiance intensities to pass to DISORT.
+This page will explain that process, clarify the variables used and the flow of information through `biodisort`.

 ## Key Variables